-Kirsty Brimelow QC > Doughty Street Chambers > London, England > Lawyer Profile
+Kirsty Brimelow KC > Doughty Street Chambers > London, England > Lawyer Profile

 Doughty Street Chambers Offices

 53-54 DOUGHTY STREET

 Kirsty is the winner of the First 100 years Inspirational Barrister Woman in Law 2018 and Winner of The Advocate International Pro Bono Barrister of the year 2018.
 She is Head of the International Human Rights Team and former member of the Criminal Bar Association Executive.

 Kirsty was nominated as one of The Times “Top 100 Lawyers” and twice selected for the prestigious The Times “Lawyer of the Week”.
 She was twice listed as Management Today’s most influential 35 women under 35 (2003 and 2005).

 Kirsty’s has in depth practitioner expertise in criminal law and also in public law and international human rights law.
 She has particular expertise in homicide, fraud, sexual offences, drugs and torture cases, child rights and vulnerable witness cases and the law of peaceful protest.

 She is the only QC to have represented protestors in both the civil and criminal Court of Appeal; establishing legal precedent.